A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Back to the Sequent Calculus

 A sequent calculus is \emph{multiplicative} when all its rules are either an axiom rule, a multiplicative introduction rule or a multiplicative structural rule. \end{defi} For this to make sense, there must be a way to associate to a sequent its multiset of formulas.
 This works both for flat sequents --- which are already multisets --- and for ordered sequents, and other kinds of generalized sequents are conceivable.
 The standard $\MLLm$ sequent calculus, as well as Retoré's calculus in the previous section and Slavnov's calculus in the next one, are all multiplicative.

 The relevance of this notion to us is a consequence in the spirit of proof complexity: \begin{clm} In a proof in a multiplicative sequent calculus, the total number of introduction rules is at most the total size of the formulas in the sequent being proved. \end{clm} In many cases, there will also be a bound on the structural rules in proofs.
 For instance, the number of uses of multiplicative structural rules that require two or more premises, such as the mix rule, is also linearly bounded by the size of the conclusion formulas.
-Thus the following informal principle: a multiplicative sequent calculus with \enquote{reasonable} structural rules admits proofs with a polynomial number of inference rules.
+Thus the following informal principle: a multiplicative sequent calculus with \enquote{reasonable} structural rules admits proofs with a polynomial number of inference rules.\footnote{This also applies to the \emph{graphical proof system} of~\cite{AHS:LICS2020,AHS:LMCS22} that works on general graphs instead of cographs (which correspond to formulas, as discussed in Section~\ref{sec:cographs}).}

 We also expect the correctness of these proofs to hinge only on the local validity of their inferences (unlike proof nets, whose global correctness criterion makes them hard to check).
 According to a similar reasoning as Remark~\ref{rem:shallow}, then, if such a multiplicative calculus were to capture pomset logic, it would be impossible to verify its inference rules in time polynomial in the size of the formulas, unless $\NP=\coNP$.
 This is arguably a strong restriction on the design of sequent calculi for pomset logic, such as the calculus in the next section.